Narupon Wild: Club career

-Born on the small island of Koh Samet in Thailand but also holding a British passport, Nazza was raised all over the world.
+Nazza was born on the small island of Koh Samet in Thailand, and spent much of his childhood moving internationally.

 He was primarily educated in the Dutch youth football system at AFC Amsterdam and in the English youth system at The New Saints F.C.
 After being offered a full scholarship to the Florida Institute of Technology, he again explored another part of the world playing for the Florida Tech Panthers.
 After graduating with a bachelor's degree in Business Administration, he returned to the Netherlands on trial at FC Volendam in the Jupiler League before signing a short-term contract with AGOVV Apeldoorn.

 His first professional contract was with Bangkok United in the Thai 1st divisions.
 He helps them get a promotion to the Thai Premier League in his first year.
 3 years later he joined BBCU F.C. and also helped them get promoted to the Thai Premier League while also being captain.
 After 2 successful season, Buriram United signed Nazza to a 3-year contract in 2016.
 He became a Thai Premier League Champion in 2017 and was then purchased by his current club Suphanburi FC in 2018.